chibiboba/JS-202/My Notes/Lesson 3 Notes.md

 ## Images as Links

-You can use any non-interactive HTML element as a link, including images.
+- You can use any non-interactive HTML element as a link, including images.
 (The non-interactive requirement excludes form controls and other links).
-To make an image clickable and have it link to another page, place the `img` tag inside an `a` tag:
+- To make an image clickable and have it link to another page, place the `img` tag inside an `a` tag:
+  - `url-of-link` is the destination for the link.
+  - `url-of-image` is the location of the image.

 ```html
 <a href="url-of-link">